-Are free in the UK.
-Some people don’t seem to realise this.
+State schools are free in the UK.
 And no, standards have not fallen.
 If you’d been to my comprehensive school, you’d know that.

-I don’t recommend most forms of insurance…I prefer to save the money and self-insure…unless its a legal requirement like Third Party motor insurance.
-For example, health insurance is unnecessary in the UK.
+Health insurance is unnecessary in the UK.
 If its serious, the NHS provides great healthcare.
-If there is a long waiting list, use some of the money you’ve saved over the years to pay for the op.
+If there’s a long waiting list, use some of the money you’ve saved to pay for what you need.